govyrl/kafka-connect-sqs/README.md

 * `sqs.wait.time.seconds`: Duration (in seconds) to wait for a message to arrive in the queue.
 Default is 1.
 * `sqs.message.attributes.enabled`: If true, it gets the SQS MessageAttributes and inserts them as Kafka Headers (only string headers are currently supported).
 Default is false.
 * `sqs.message.attributes.include.list`: The comma separated list of MessageAttribute names to be included, if empty it includes all the Message Attributes.
 Default is the empty string.
+* `sqs.delete.enabled`: If true, it deletes the message from the SQS queue after it has been successfully processed.
+Default is false.

 ### Sample Configuration